 Here is more information about the hospitals we serve - Queen Elizabeth Hospital Birmingham, Heartlands Hospital, Good Hope Hospital, Solihull Hospital & Community Services, Birmingham Chest Clinic and Umbrella Sexual Health Services.

 The old Queen Elizabeth Hospital was established in Birmingham in 1933, and was replaced with a new £545 million hospital under the same name in 2010.
-You can read more about the history of...Find out more >
+The hospital provides a whole range...Find out more >

 Birmingham Heartlands Hospital is based at the heart of a bustling, dynamic community.
 Heartlands Hospital is a large site consisting of modern, state-of-the-art buildings purpose built to...Find out more >

 Good Hope Hospital serves North Birmingham, Sutton Coldfield and a large part of south east Staffordshire, including Burntwood, Lichfield and Tamworth.
 The catchment population is about...Find out more >